CognitiveModeling/InteractiveClimateMuseum/readme.md

 	1\.6 SimulationRenderer

+	1\.7 URLLanguageCheck

-	1\.7 LoadingCircle
+	1\.8 LoadingCircle

-	1\.8 DestroyScriptsAndResetPanel (only for debugging)
+	1\.9 DestroyScriptsAndResetPanel (only for debugging)

 2. [Scripts managing the player (in Assets - Scripts - PlayerScripts)](#PlayerScripts)